mfranzke/datalist-polyfill/README.md

 Supported by Christian, Johannes and Michael / @mischah.
 Thank you very much for that, highly appreciated !

 ## Changelog

+### Version 1.10.1- 2017/09/25
+Simple bugfix, that came up through the latest implementation on the up and down arrow keys.

 ### Version 1.10.0 - 2017/08/16
 Added the ability to open the datalist on the up and down keys even in case that no value has been provided - this seems to be intentionally and even also adapts the behavior by supporting browsers.